 The Aruwimi River in the Belgian Congo was named by David Livingstone.
 He inquired of a native, “What is the name of this river?”
 The answer was “Aruwimi,” meaning “What is this fellow saying?”

 I should begin with a word of acknowledgement regarding the blog title.
-In the 1970s the president of Bluegrass Mensa, Jackson Lackey, published a newletter entitled TYWKIWDTY (Things You Wouldn't Know If We Didn't Tell You); I've simply changed the last two words*, but the purpose remains the same - to compile for the amusement of my friends an eclectic collection of gleanings from the internet, from my readings, and from my files.
+In the 1970s the president of Bluegrass Mensa, Jackson Lackey, published a newsletter entitled TYWKIWDTY (Things You Wouldn't Know If We Didn't Tell You); I've simply changed the last two words*, but the purpose remains the same - to compile for the amusement of my friends an eclectic collection of gleanings from the internet, from my readings, and from my files.

 As with most blogs, the content will lean toward lighthearted humor, trivialities, ephemera, curiosities, and exotica - but I reserve the right to delve into sports, current events, social commentary, politics (especially presidential politics), and even conspiracy theory as the mood strikes me.

-This is a pasttime, not an obsession, so there will not be new material daily.
+This is a pastime, not an obsession, so there will not be new material daily.
 I may post a dozen items one day and nothing for two weeks thereafter.
 Friends and relatives who wish to monitor the contents would probably be best served by checking in here each week rather than on a daily basis.
 I welcome comments; I moderate them not for content, but to keep the site spam-free.

 *and yes, I do know that it should be "blog them" to match "things", rather than "blog it", but for the sake of being able to pronounce the acronym, I'll leave it as is.